 The Graduate School and USC Dornsife have offered competitive fellowships for advanced students.
-These require a departmental nomination and letter of support from the advisor, in addition to a formal proposal.
-These Advanced Fellowships included Endowed PhD Fellowships, Research Enhancement Fellowships, Final Year Fellowships and others.
+These usually require a departmental nomination and letter of support from the advisor, in addition to a formal proposal.
 Due dates vary year-to-year students are therefore encouraged to inform their Dissertation chair of their intent to apply for these fellowships in September of the academic year and watch for announcements from Administrative staff.